crabmusket/the-news/index.md

 ### Why seven, seven is too many?

 No pain, no gain!
-But in all seriousness, you may be a more casual consumer of news: you may not need an intravenous drip of piping hot News delivered to you in this way.
+But in all seriousness, you might be a more casual consumer of news: you may not need an intravenous drip of piping hot News delivered to you every minute of the day.
 That's totally okay, and probably actually a good thing.
+In that case, you can ignore all seven of the steps and simply proceed with your day.

 You can keep watching the news on TV, listening to podcasts (which also use RSS, just sayin'), or even picking up the paper from your local newsagent.
-You can even visiting their websites directly, one after the other (or open up like 50 tabs at the same time if that's your thing).
+You can even visit their websites directly, one after the other (or open up like 50 tabs at the same time if that's your thing).

 Conversely, you can use your RSS reader to consume blogs and other things which are not necessarily News-worthy, but nevertheless are of interest to yourself!